 Press Y to continue and the recovered files will be saved in an automatically created recovery folder named ‘Recovery_20210209_164328’ in the ‘A:’ drive.

-If you want to recover PNG and Word files from your ‘C:’ drive to the recovery folder on an ‘A:’ drive.
+To recover image (PNG) and Word files (.docx) from your ‘C:’ drive and save the recovered files on an ‘A:’ drive, use this command:

 winfr C: A: /regular /n *.png /n *.docx

 Press Y to continue and the tool will scan the drive for lost data and recover them to the designated drive.

 If you want to recover a specific file named ‘QuarterlyStatement.docx’ from ‘B:’ drive to ‘E:’ drive.

 How to Recover Files using Windows File Recovery on Extensive Mode